Do the hidden health dangers of nuts outweigh their benefits? You might be surprised!

 It’s a good thing to keep buying certain nuts, especially Brazils, if you want to keep the rain forest intact: Brazil nuts are collected from the last remaining tracts of the virgin Amazonian rainforest, which is rapidly shrinking.
 Brazil nuts can’t be grown on plantations as various wild elements are essential for their success, so wild is the only way – increased demand for Brazil nuts means more protection for the forests!

 So, in a nutshell?
-Nuts do provide a good source of vegan protein, fibre, Omega 6 and 3 fats, vitamin E and minerals.
-But the hidden health dangers of nuts lies in the fact that they’re actually heavily sprayed with pesticides.
+Nuts do indeed provide a great source of vegan protein, fibre, Omega 6 and 3 fats, vitamin E and minerals.
+But the hidden health dangers of nuts lies in the fact that they’re actually often heavily sprayed with pesticides.